DhritiShikhar/service-binding-documentation/docs/creating-service-bindings/creating-service-binding.md

 Service Binding resources use `binding.operators.coreos.com` group with  `v1alpha1` version and `ServiceBinding` kind.

-A sample Service Binding Resource that connects a nodejs application to a postgresql database:
+A sample Service Binding resource that connects a nodejs application to a postgresql database:

 ```yaml